Who are the sponsors of Azura-Edo?

-- From a security perspective, Edo State, over the past two decades, has been less exposed to acts of civil disturbance than the other major oil and gas producing States in the Federation, thus providing a safe haven for both local and international workers.
+- From a security perspective, over the past two decades Edo State has been less exposed to acts of civil disturbance than the other major oil and gas producing states in the Federation, providing a secure working environment for both local and international workers.

 Azura has acquired approximately 100 hectares of land which is large enough to facilitate the construction of both phases of the plant.
-The Edo State Government (EDSG) has provided this land to the Azura project in lieu of a small minority stake in the project, equivalent to the value of the land and associated infrastructure support.
+The Edo State Government (EDSG) has provided this land to the Azura project in exchange for a small minority stake in the project, equivalent to the value of the land and associated infrastructure support.

-In addition, EDSG’s equity stake in Azura also enables the State Government to ensure that its and its peoples’ interests are aligned to that of Azura, thus promoting the corporate and social responsibility that both EDSG and Azura are committed to following.
+In addition, EDSG’s equity stake in Azura enables the State Government to ensure that its and its peoples’ interests are aligned to that of Azura, thus promoting the corporate and social responsibility that both EDSG and Azura are committed to upholding.

-To this end, Azura works with leading experts such as ERM, a leading environmental consultant approved by the World Bank, to conduct the assessments that are required by the World Bank, IFC and all investors in the project:
+To this end, Azura works with leading experts such as ERM, a leading environmental consultant approved by the World Bank, to conduct the technical assessments required by the World Bank, IFC and all investors in the project, specifically:

-- An Environmental and Social Impact Assessment (ESIA) which assesses all the key impacts on the environment and society in and around the location, and
+- An Environmental and Social Impact Assessment (ESIA), which assesses the key impacts of the project on the environment and society in and around the location, and

-- A Resettlement Action Plan (RAP) which assesses the impact upon the local communities that arise from the re-location of house-owners and businesses and specifies a very clear action plan on the steps required to relocate the communities as well as the levels of compensation payable.
+- A Resettlement Action Plan (RAP), which assesses the impact upon the local communities that arise from the relocation of house-owners and businesses and outlines a clear action plan to relocate the communities as well as the levels of compensation payable.

 Azura has also prepared a Community Action Plan, with a leading NGO and ERM, to implement the recommendations of the ESIA and RAP.
 Furthermore, Azura is committed to providing long term support to the community and will shortly be conducting an assessment of the needs of the local communities to ensure that adequate resources are dedicated to those areas of support that are most needed.

-+ Who is supplying gas for the power plant?
+Who supplies the gas for the power plant?

 The gas for the Azura-Edo IPP is supplied under a long term Gas Sales & Purchase Agreement signed with Seplat Petroleum Development Company PLC (SEPLAT).

-+ How will the gas get to the power plant?
+How does the gas get to the power plant?

-The gas supplied to the Azura-Edo IPP will be transported via the country’s main gas trunkline, viz. the Escravos Lagos Pipeline System (ELPS) which is run by the Nigerian Gas Company.
+The gas supplied to the Azura-Edo IPP is transported via the country’s main gas trunkline, the Escravos Lagos Pipeline System (ELPS) which is run by the Nigerian Gas Company.
 The interconnection point with the ELPS is only 1km away from the Azura-Edo IPP.

-+ How much will the plant cost and where is the money coming from?
+How much did the plant cost and where did the money come from?

-This is a multi-million dollar project that has been financed from both equity and debt investors.
+This is a $890million dollar project that has been financed from both equity and debt investors.
 There are 16 lending institutions providing the debt to the project and four equity investors.
 Our equity investors are Actis, Africa50, Anergi Group and Amaya Capital.